gsuberland/github_kicad_footprint_preview_tampermonkey/README.md

 This script currently supports displaying:

-- Lines and arcs with the correct width
+- Lines, circles, and arcs with the correct width
 - Circular, ellipse, oval, rectangle, and rounded-rectangle TH / SMD pads
 - Non-plated TH pads
 - Separate colours for copper, silkscreen, paste, mask, fabrication, and courtyard